 Office of the Deputy Vice-Chancellor (Māori)

-The Deputy Vice-Chancellor Māori provides strategic advice to ensure Victoria meets its obligations under the Treaty of Waitangi.
+The PVC Māori provides strategic advice to the Vice-Chancellor and Senior Management to ensure Victoria meets its obligations under the Treaty of Waitangi.

 Professor Rawinia Higgins